philanc/he/README.md

 This stuff is definitely NOT stable, and  NOT maintained.

+The core 'he' module is now he/init.lua.
+It can still be loaded by `require "he"` provided that LUA_PATH includes a `/.../?/init.lua` component.

+The tests assume that 'he'  can be loaded by `require "he"`.

 he/zen.lua and he/nacl.lua require respectively the  [luazen](https://github.com/philanc/luazen) and [luatweetnacl](https://github.com/philanc/luatweetnacl) extensions.

 License: MIT -- see the file LICENSE